vikash-india/MathematicsNotes2Myself/util/python_packages/python_packages.md

-# Description: List of Packages Uses In The Project
+# Description: List of Python Packages Used in the Project

 ### List of Python 2.7 Packages
 ```